moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 We assume that the BS acts on the different frequency modes independently, and that the reflectivity is also frequency-independent.
 Applying the same transformation rules as in the previous section, the output state of the two photons is
 $$|\psi ^{\text{out}}\rangle _{ab} = \frac{1}{2} \int d\omega_1 \phi(\omega_1) \int d\omega_2 \varphi(\omega_2) e^{-i\omega_2\tau} \left[ \hat{a}^{\dagger}(\omega_1)\hat{a}^{\dagger}(\omega_2) + \hat{a}^{\dagger}(\omega_2)\hat{b}^{\dagger}(\omega_1) - \hat{a}^{\dagger}(\omega_1)\hat{b}^{\dagger}(\omega_2) - \hat{b}^{\dagger}(\omega_1)\hat{b}^{\dagger}(\omega_2) \right] |0\rangle _{ab}.$$
-The projector corresponding to a detection event in mode $a$ is given by
+The projector corresponding to a detection event in output mode $a$ is given by
 $$\hat{P}_a = \int d\omega\hat{a}^{\dagger}(\omega) |0\rangle_a\langle0|_a\hat{a}(\omega),$$
 and similarly for mode $b$.
 The probability of detecting a coincidence of detecting one photon in each output mode is then